northernreachtech-cpu/ariya-protocol/move/README.md

-# EIA Protocol - Frontend Integration Guide
+# Ariya Protocol - Frontend Integration Guide

 ## Getting Started with Move Module Integration

-This guide helps frontend developers understand which Move modules to integrate first and in what order to build a functional EIA Protocol application.
+This guide helps frontend developers understand which Move modules to integrate first and in what order to build a functional ariya Protocol application.

 ## Integration Priority Order